-7.1.1 Heads of Departments are responsible for keeping full, proper and correct records of any stock.
-A year-end stock-take must be performed annually by arrangement with the College Accountant in addition to any regular interim stock-takes.

-7.1.2 Heads of Department are responsible for establishing procedures to ensure that stock is ordered only in appropriate quantities of suitable quality at the best terms available, after appropriate requisition and approval.
-They are responsible for establishing procedures to ensure that stocks are adequately protected against loss, misuse, or obsolescence.

-7.1.3 Stocks of all items should be maintained at the minimum level to meet departmental requirements.

-7.1.4 Heads of Department are responsible for ensuring that procedures are in place to account for all stock movements and the correct allocation to the appropriate user.

-7.1.5 Procedures should be in place to ensure that stockholdings are regularly reviewed for obsolete stock.
-In such cases, obsolete stock should be disposed of at an appropriate time so as to obtain the best value possible for the College.

-7.1.6 Departments must ensure that best value is obtained for the sale of any goods.
-The College Accountant should be consulted for advice regarding the VAT and taxation implications.

-7.1.7 Goods should be valued during the year and at the year end at the lower of cost or net realisable value.
-Details of all goods must be provided to the College Accountant for inclusion in the year end accounts.
+- 7.1.1 Heads of Departments are responsible for keeping full, proper and correct records of any stock.
+A year-end stock-take must be performed annually by arrangement with the Head of Finance in addition to any regular interim stock-takes. - 7.12 Heads of Department are responsible for establishing procedures to ensure that stock is ordered only in appropriate quantities of suitable quality at the best terms available, after appropriate requisition and approval.
+They are responsible for establishing procedures to ensure that stocks are adequately protected against loss, misuse, or obsolescence. - 7.13 Stocks of all items should be maintained at the minimum level to meet departmental requirements. - 7.1.4 Heads of Department are responsible for ensuring that procedures are in place to account for all stock movements and the correct allocation to the appropriate user. - 7.1.5 Procedures should be in place to ensure that stockholdings are regularly reviewed for obsolete stock.
+In such cases, obsolete stock should be disposed of at an appropriate time so as to obtain the best value possible for the College. - 7.1.6 Departments must ensure that best value is obtained for the sale of any goods.
+The Head of Finance should be consulted for advice regarding the VAT and taxation implications. - 7.1.7 Goods should be valued during the year and at the year end at the lower of cost or net realisable value.
+Details of all goods must be provided to the Head of Finance for inclusion in the year end accounts.